-The UCAN GO Wayfinding App enables people with sight loss to navigate indoor cultural venues independently and with confidence, for example the Wales Millennium Centre, Hackney Empire and Cardiff Central Library.
+The UCAN GO Wayfinding App enables people with sight loss to navigate indoor cultural venues independently and with confidence, including the Wales Millennium Centre, Hackney Empire and Cardiff Central Library.

 It is a free digital service that breaks new ground in disability research and mobile technology.
 Underpinning the success of UCAN GO is the fact that it was co-designed with users and not just tested by its target audience.
 This user-led approach emphasised the importance of personalisation of the app, landmark-based navigation and a solution which was not dependent on connectivity or hardware installed at the venue.